mnot/redbot/README.rst

 If the directory is the root directory for your server "example.com", this will configure RED to be at the URI "http://example.com/".

-The contents of the web directory must be available at the same URI path as RED; in the deployment above, the easiest thing to do is to place them in the same directory.
+The contents of the web directory need to be made available on the server;
+by default, they're in the 'static' subdirectory of the script's URI.
+This can be changed using the 'static_root' configuration variable in webui.py.

 Finally, the other .py files in src must be available to Python; you can either place them in the same directory, or somewhere else on your PYTHONPATH.
 See